StackStorm/st2docs/docs/source/chatops/chatops.rst

 Using an External Adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``st2chatops`` package has an extensive list of built-in adapters for chat services, but if an
+The ``st2chatops`` package includes adapters for common chat services, but if an
-adapter for a service you use isn't bundled there, you can install it manually.
+adapter for a service you use isn't bundled there, don't worry: you can install it manually.

-For example, here's how to connect StackStorm to Mattermost using the ``hubot-mattermost`` adapter:
+For example, here's how to connect |st2| to Yammer using the ``hubot-yammer`` adapter:

 1. Install the adapter.

   .. code-block:: bash

     $ cd /opt/stackstorm/chatops
-    $ sudo npm install hubot-mattermost
+    $ sudo npm install hubot-yammer

 2. Modify ``/opt/stackstorm/chatops/st2chatops.env`` to include